jtrebosc/JTutils/README.md

 JTutils sets of scripts comprise:
 * JTutils/TSpy : contains the python scripts run under Topspin environment
-* JTutils/CpyBin : contains C python scritps usually called from TSpy scripts (but then can be run as standalone scripts)
+* JTutils/CpyBin : contains C python scripts usually called from TSpy scripts (but then can be run as standalone scripts)
 * JTutils/CpyLib : contains python library to read/write Bruker data

-Developped with python 2.7 (ubuntu, macosx/topspin 4).
+Developped for python > 3.6 (ubuntu, macosx/topspin 4).

-Updated for python 3 (ubuntu, topspin 4).

 ## Requirements for running python program:
 Scripts are designed to run with the lowest version number possible.
 But with time tests were run with more recent versions.
-So minimum version can depend upon script
+So minimum version can depend upon script.
  - in CpyLib: brukerIO.py or brukerPARIO.py package will needs at least
     * python 2.5
     * numpy 1.0.1